Mizuki Inoue

 Mizuki Inoue (井上 瑞樹, inoue mizuki), known mononymously as Mizuki (魅津希), is a Japanese female kickboxer and mixed martial artist.
 Inoue has fought in the kickboxing promotion J-Girls and MMA promotion Jewels.
 She won the 2010 Jewels -56 kg Rough Stone Grand Prix tournament at 16 years of age, becoming one of the youngest female champions in a major MMA promotion.
+As of August 8, 2026, she is #10 in the Meta UFC women's strawweight rankings.